sgibson91/cross-stitch-carpentry/_episodes/01-prerequisities.md

 It will be handy to have a pair of scissors around to cut loose ends of thread with.
 You could purchase a set of [embroidery scissors](https://www.sewessential.co.uk/sewing-tools-and-gadgets/sewing-tools/scissors/embroidery-scissors) or a small pair of craft scissors will suffice.

-### Embroidery hoop

-Embroidery hoops, also known as frames, are a pair of concentric circular rings (often available in wooden or plastic materials) that are used for keeping fabric tightly secured and cleanly placed when stitching and performing needlework.

-#### What size hoop do I need?

-As we discussed in ["How much fabric do I need?"](#how-much-fabric-do-i-need), the size of your finished pattern will depend on the stitched area and the fabric count you use.
-Where possible, you should choose a hoop large enough to encompass the whole pattern as this will mean you will have to move the hoop less as you work on your design.
-This is especially important if you plan to display your finished piece in the hoop.
-However for very large patterns, it's fine to use a smaller hoop.

 ### Needle threader